stackbin/gulp-snippet-prettify/README.md

 Gulp plugin to rename code snippet function variables to make them look pretty.

-NOTE: This probably only works with uglifyjs - untested with anything else.
+NOTE: This plugin will only rename variables in the first function definition it finds.

 If you are creating snippets or widgets for websites, and you have some code like this: